 As per Board Policy BAA (Legal), BBE (Legal) and BBE (Local), essential duties of the Board as per the Education Code include but are not limited to:

-Adopting goals and priorities for the District and monitoring success in achieving them.
+Adopting goals and priorities for the District , approving methods designed to achieve them, and monitoring success in achieving them.

 Adopting policies that Govern the District and reviewing these policies for effectiveness.